-Our yearly guide provides the most up-to-date tips, advice, and recommendations for your time at Tokyo Disney Resort if you’re visiting in the spring.
+This guide provides the most up-to-date tips, advice, and recommendations for your time at Tokyo Disney Resort if you’re visiting during the spring months.
 Now, let’s get hoppin’!

-Fashionable Easter is a harbour show which features Mickey and Friends (including Duffy, ShellieMay, and Gelatoni) showcasing their new spring fashions by the fashion designers from the American Waterfront, Mysterious Island, Mermaid Lagoon, and the Lost River Delta.
-The show is presented twice daily and also has a rainy day version (where the characters come out on their barges in clear raincoats).
+Fashionable Easter is a harbour show which features Mickey and Friends (including Duffy, ShellieMay, Gelatoni, and StellaLou) showcasing their new spring fashions by the fashion designers from the American Waterfront, Mysterious Island, Mermaid Lagoon, and the Lost River Delta.
+The show is presented twice daily and has a rainy day version where the characters come out on their barges in clear rain coats.

-Over in the American Waterfront Park is the Tokyo DisneySea Maritime Band playing some of your favourite Disney music.
+Over in the American Waterfront Park, you can find the Tokyo DisneySea Maritime Band playing some of your favourite Disney music.
 Also, there are live performers elsewhere in the American Waterfront and the Lost River Delta.

 For more tips and advice, read our Tokyo DisneySea entertainment guide.

-Tokyo DisneySea gets in on the Easter action too with their own offerings of seasonal snacks and cocktails.
+Tokyo DisneySea gets in on the Easter action, too, with their own offerings of seasonal snacks and cocktails.
 The most notable is the seasonal Chandu Tail, which has creamed chicken with cheese and curry!
-Read our post for all the delicious snack and food options.
-Also, just like Tokyo Disneyland, grab a Japanese Today Guide for pictures of all the food — also watch our video showcasing the food and merchandise.
+Read our post for all of the delicious snack and food options.

-Get your favourite characters in their Fashionable Easter costumes, along with various other items.
-There’s so much to see that we have a video showing you everything you can buy!
-We also have a detailed post highlighting these items.
+Find your favourite characters in their Fashionable Easter costumes, along with various other items.
+Check out our detailed post highlighting these items.